swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 2. Install Google Cloud CLI
 3. Create the Google Storage Bucket
 4. Install DVC
-5. Initialize and configuring DVC
+5. Initialize and configure DVC
-6. Update the gitignore file and adding the experiment data to DVC
+6. Update the `.gitignore` file and add the experiment data to DVC
 7. Push the data files to DVC
 8. Push the metadata files to Git